ilorm/ilorm.github.io/raws/connectors/mongodb.md

 # ilorm-connector-mongo

-The MongoDB connector is the Connector to use to mongoDB as storage for your ilorm model.
+The MongoDB connector is the Connector to use mongoDB as storage for your ilorm model.

+## Features
+- Add MongoDB as connector.
+- Add specifics MongoDB SchemaFields : Array, Map, Object and ObjectId.
+- Add specifics MongoDB query operator : push (on Array only).
+- Add Model.aggregate to build aggregation pipeline.

 ## How it works
 To use this connector :